nrjdalal/smart-registry/tasks.md

-- add types to input registry
-- dev dep if in devDeps in package.json
+- [ ] Dev dep if key is in devDeps at package.json
-- rewrite ignore using patterns
+- [ ] Rewrite ignore using patterns
-- transform paths in content
+- [x] Transform paths in content
-- versioned dependencies
+- [ ] Versioned dependencies